Lifailon/intellishell/README.md

 source ~/.bashrc
 ```

 To run, use the `insh` command.
-If you get errors, simply change the version of the Python interpreter for which the **prompt-toolkit** library was installed in **hebang**:
+If you get errors, simply change in **hebang** the version of the Python interpreter for which the **prompt-toolkit** library was installed:

 ```shell
 pythonVersion=python3.10